 One of your favourite things to do with startup founders, investors and growth marketing experts is to geek-out on what ideas and experiences have influenced their growth mindset.
 Although this list will help save you time searching for the right books to read, taking the time to read a book from cover to cover takes commitment.
 To ensure you can effectively turn insights into action, here’s two habits we recommend adopting when making your way through this list:

 No pun intended.
 There’s nothing worse than loosing a good source of recommendations.

-Not only will this give you deadlines to stick to, reviewing books a group is a great way for growing business to align thinking and inspire better approaches to product development and marketing.
+Not only will this give you deadlines to stick to, reviewing books as a group is a great way for a growing business to align thinking and inspire better approaches to product development and marketing.

 At the end of each chapter write a few bullet points that summarise what you’ve read and how it relates to where your business is at currently.
 Once you’ve completed the book, you can pick it up again and quickly find what inspired you.